 Looking for a lawyer for personal injury in Tampa?

 Child abuse can occur anywhere, not just in the home.
 Schools, religious institutions, daycares, and other organizations where children are involved could be the location of child abuse.
 If this has occurred in your family, please do not waste any time in getting in touch with our team at Distasio Law Firm.
 Even though filing a lawsuit will not make it so the abuse never happened, it could ensure that it does not happen again to another victim.
-Our Tampa personal injury attorneys are members of the Million Dollar Advocates Forum® due to the high settlements and verdicts we have been able to secure on behalf of our clients.
-We are also an accredited business with the Better Business Bureau and have been AV® rated by Martindale-Hubbell®.
-For more information on how we could help you, please do not hesitate to contact a Tampa child abuse lawyer from our office.
+Scott Distasio is a member of the Million Dollar Advocates Forum® due to the high settlements and verdicts he has been able to secure on behalf of his clients.
+Distasio Law Firm is also an accredited business with the Better Business Bureau and has been AV® rated by Martindale-Hubbell®.
+For more information on how we could help you, please do not hesitate to contact a lawyer from our office.
 Call today!